 My line-up of speakers is diverse, but not the attendees of my event

 Usually, your event will have a better diversity after a few editions if you keep a consistent diverse set of speakers.
 If that’s not enough, consider if there’s something else you may be missing.
-It could be something simple like the already mentioned Code of Conduct (CoC) or it could be something more complex, like bad fame gained over the years.
+It could be something simple like missing a Code of Conduct (see below) or it could be something more complex, like bad fame gained over the years.
 Don’t panic, all this has a solution.

 The most important thing is to be coherent and persistent.
 That will override any bad opinions your potential attendees may have.
 And it will generate good reviews that (don’t doubt it!) we will share among our peers, making them more favourable to join your event.

 How do I know what is my flaw?